drazioti/latex_templates/template_latex_project/README.md

-Simple TeX Templete for the projects
+Simple TeX Template for the projects

-For your project only use Creative Commons licence for your images.
+[1] Only use Creative Commons licence for your images.

-Do not use code/snippets of other programmers, without providing credits to the author of the code.
+[2] Do not use code/snippets of other programmers, without providing credits to the author of the code.